jlink/how-to-specify-it/docs/README.md

 }
 ```

 > Together, these properties also justify our choice of generator — they show that we really can generate any tree constructable using the tree API.
-If we could not demonstrate that trees returned by delete and union can also be constructed using insert, then we could define a more complex generator for trees that uses all the API operations, rather than just insert — a workable approach, but considerably trickier, and harder to tune for a good distribution of test data.
+If we could not demonstrate that trees returned by `delete` and `union` can also be constructed using `insert`, then we could define a more complex generator for trees that uses all the API operations, rather than just `insert` — a workable approach, but considerably trickier, and harder to tune for a good distribution of test data.
 >
 > Finally, we note that in these completeness properties, it is vital to check structural equality between trees, and not just equivalence.
-The whole point is to show that delete and union cannot construct otherwise unreachable shapes of trees, which might provoke bugs in the implementation.
+The whole point is to show that `delete` and `union` cannot construct otherwise unreachable shapes of trees, which might provoke bugs in the implementation.
 >
 > > __Summary:__ _Inductive properties relate a call of the function-under-test to calls with smaller arguments.
 A set of inductive properties covering all possible cases together test the base case(s) and induction step(s) of an inductive proof-of-correctness.
 If all the properties hold, then we know the function is correct – inductive properties together make up a complete test._